wavexx/python-bond/README.rst

 Requirements:

-* Only Node.js v0.10.29 has been tested.
-On Debian/Ubuntu, the required package
+* Node.js v0.6.12 and v0.10.29 have been tested.
+On Debian/Ubuntu, the required
-  is ``nodejs``.
+  package is ``nodejs``.

 Serialization: